Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Introduction

 \subsection{Main results}

 We start with the case $0 < \kappa < 1$.
-In that case, the limit distribution of $\mathcal{L}_X^*(t)/t$ given in \cite{caslevyvech} depends on exponential functionals of $V$ and its dual conditioned to stay positive.
-They are defined as follow :
+In that case, the limit distribution of $\mathcal{L}_X^*(t)/t$ under $\mathbb{P}$ is given in Theorem 1.3 of \cite{caslevyvech} and it depends on exponential functionals of $V$ and its dual conditioned to stay positive.
+They are defined as follow: